 “And the Lord passed before him and proclaimed, “The Lord, the Lord God, merciful and gracious, longsuffering, and abounding in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin, by no means clearing the guilty, visiting the iniquity of the fathers upon the children and the children’s children to the third and the fourth generation.
 So Moses made haste and bowed his head toward the earth, and worshiped.”
 Exodus 34:6-8

-Moses’ response is no different then what ours should be today.
+Moses’ response is no different than what ours should be today.
 To bow down and worship before the ONLY true God.
 To intercede on behalf of ourselves, the lost, and our enemies.

 Forgiveness and mercy go hand in hand.
 The Bible Verse Matthew 6:14-15 tells us that if we want to be forgiven, we must also forgive others.